gzpan/Translation-on-Tars-Documents/tars_tup.md

 > * Struct: indicates the name of the structure

-> * Member: indicates that the member variable of the structure can have more than one;
+> * Member: indicates the member variable of the structure and more than one variable is allowed;

-> * The generated comparison operator is less than the comparison operator, and the priority is compared according to the order defined by the member variables in the key.
+> * Implement the comparison between Structs according to the order defined by the member variables in the key.

-> * After generating less than the comparison operator, the structure can be used as the map key;
+> * After generating '<' operator, the structure can be used as the key of map;

 other instructions: